EffiTune: Diagnosing and Mitigating Training Inefficiency for Parameter Tuner in Robot Navigation System: Background, Notations and Related Work

 {\bf Static.} Bayesian optimization is often used to auto-tune parameters for black-box systems~\cite{snoek2012practical, shahriari2015taking, frazier2018tutorial}.
 By iteratively updating its model of the objective function, it efficiently explores the parameter space, tuning planning parameters for better performance.

-{\bf Dynamic.} Dynamic meta-planners adjust parameters on-the-fly for different scenarios~\cite{xiao2021learning, Binch2020, xiao2020appld, xu2021applr}.
-For example, \cite{xiao2020appld} learns a library of parameter sets and switches based on context, while \cite{xu2021applr} uses reinforcement learning to optimize parameter policies over decision sequences.
+{\bf Dynamic.} Dynamic parameter tuners adjust parameters on-the-fly for different scenarios~\cite{xiao2021learning, Binch2020, xiao2020appld, xu2021applr}.
+For example, \cite{xiao2020appld} learns a library of parameter sets and switches based on context, while \cite{xu2021applr} uses deep neural network to optimize parameters under various situations.